joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/21/books/review/bitchy-roberta-gregory.html

 **Iran War Live Updates: Houthi Threat Adds to Fears of Wider War as U.S. and Iran Trade Strikes**\
-`The United States and Iran launched attacks for a 10th straight night, as concerns grew over a threat from the Houthis, Iranian-backed militant group in Yemen, to impose a blockade on Saudi ships.`\
+`The United States and Iran launched attacks for a 10th straight night, as concerns grew over a threat from the Houthis, the Iranian-backed militant group in Yemen, to impose a blockade on Saudi ships.`\
 https://www.nytimes.com/live/2026/07/21/world/iran-war-strikes-trump-hormuz

 **UK’s New Prime Minister Burnham Orders Cut in Taxes on Electricity**\